efskap/statics/README.md

 This will create a file called `statics[.exe]` in `GOPATH/bin`.

 **Usage**
-Statics is intended to do the right thing by default so you can just run `statics` and assuming you have a folder called `./include ` with files inside. a new `./files.go` will be generated (or overwritten).
+Statics is intended to do the right thing by default so you can just run `statics` and assuming you have a folder called `./include ` with files inside, a new `./files.go` will be generated (or overwritten).
 However, the default behavior can be changed.
 Run `statics -h` to see the available options.

 ```